webix-hub/gitbook-webix-jet/start.md

 ## Getting Started

 To begin with, you should grab the app package from https://github.com/webix-hub/jet-start/archive/master.zip and unpack it locally.
-After that, run the following commands in the target folder (this assumes that you have *nodejs* and *npm* installed):
+After that, run the following commands in the target folder (this assumes that you have *Node.js* and *npm* installed):

 ```
 npm install